lukasgeis/negative_edge_weights/README.md

 ### Warning
 All experiments and plotting might take a few days depending on your machine (some but not all are parallelized)

+#### Note
+The code base will be restructured for the final version of the paper.